Do you grind your teeth at night? Are your teeth worn down, but you don’t know why?

 Patients who grind their teeth often have an underlying bite or TMJ-related dental problem.
-The jaw muscles become tense when the bite does not allow the teeth to make proper contact, tension can be created in the jaw muscles.
+The jaw muscles become tense when the bite does not allow your teeth to make proper contact, tension can be created in the jaw muscles.
 Missing teeth and malocclusion can also cause jaw tension.
-This leads to repeated involuntary movement of the jaw, often occurring during sleep or times of stress.
+This leads to repeated involuntary movement of your jaw, often occurring during sleep or times of stress.

 - Night guard, splint therapy: the most conservative treatment option is the use of a custom night guard that will position the jaw to prevent teeth grinding.
 This option does not include oral surgery or orthodontics.

 - Restorative treatments: If your teeth grinding is due to malocclusion or oral issues with your teeth, we may recommend restorative dental treatments.
 We may treat tooth damage or to change the fit of the bite through adjustments to teeth surfaces, dental crowns, tooth bonding and other restorative treatments may be recommended.

 - Orthodontics: if crooked teeth are considered the root cause of bruxism, orthodontics may be the solution to realign the bite.
 We offer the convenience of clear braces using Invisalign.
 Most Invisalign patients report little-to-no teeth grinding issues.